 Young people, ages 5-24, come to Hudson Guild for academic achievement, life skills development, college and career training, employment experience, recreation and emotional support.

-The Guild’s SchoolBridge, SONYC and Beacon Programs provide free after-school programming for participants in elementary and middle school grades.
+The Guild’s SchoolBridge, and SONYC provide free after-school programming for participants in elementary and middle school grades.
 Offering a safe, healthy and enriching environment, these programs increase young people’s opportunities to have fun and explore interests while developing lifelong skills through experiential learning.
 Afterschool youth participate in a range of activities including literacy and STEM enrichment lessons, tutoring, homework assistance, lessons aligned with school curricula to enhance school day learning, and creative arts activities such as dance, music, and pottery.

 Hudson Guild’s commitment to fostering the well-being of the whole child includes an emphasis on physical activity, recreation and healthy living, achieved in part through a partnership with the Chelsea Recreation Center, one of the largest sports facilities in New York City.
 After school programs operate from 2:30 to 6:00 pm during the school year, and in summertime from 8:00 am to 6:00 pm.